ByteLegend/ByteLegend/README.md

 - `git clone https://github.com/ByteLegend/ByteLegend`
 - `cd ByteLegend`
 - `git submodule update --init -- game-data`
-- Run `./gradlew bootRun`, then access `http://localhost:8080`.
+- Run `./gradlew server-opensource:bootRun`, then access `http://localhost:8080`.

 The first run may take minutes because all game resources need to be generated.
 Subsequent runs should start in seconds.

 Please note that `server` git submodule hasn't been opensource yet, as we have complex backend services/credentials there (GitHub webhook, GitHub app, k8s secrets, etc.).
 However, we do provide a opensource version of backend service in `server-opensource` module.

-See [here](https://github.com/ByteLegend/ByteLegend/blob/master/docs/en/developer-guide.md) for development guidance.
+See [here](https://github.com/ByteLegend/ByteLegend/blob/master/docs/en/game-code-developer-guide.md) for more details.